How to Create Your Homeschool Portfolio for Record Keeping

 - Print the report.

-Parents who choose to maintain an electronic portfolio can save the PDF to their child’s file rather than printing it out in step four.
+Parents who choose to maintain an electronic portfolio can save the PDF to their child’s file rather than printing it out in step five.

 I like that I can print out Time4Learning’s lesson plans and include them in the portfolio with my children’s progress reports.